projectacrn/acrn-hypervisor/doc/reference/config-options-launch.rst

   Specify the User VM memory size in megabytes.

 ``vbootloader``:
-  Virtual bootloader type; currently only supports OVMF.
+  Virtual bootloader type; only supports OVMF.

 ``vuart0``:
-  Specify whether the device model emulates the vUART0 (vCOM1); refer to :ref:`vuart_config` for details.
-If set to ``Enable``, the vUART0 is emulated by the device model; if set to ``Disable``, the vUART0 is emulated by the hypervisor if it is configured in the scenario XML.
+  Specify whether the Device Model emulates the vUART0 (vCOM1); refer to :ref:`vuart_config` for details.
+If set to ``Enable``, the vUART0 is emulated by the Device Model; if set to ``Disable``, the vUART0 is emulated by the hypervisor if it is configured in the scenario XML.

 ``enable_ptm``: